 Submit an Application

-If you believe your tract will qualify for Land Status Determination, complete the application, gather documents listed on the Land Status Wizard, and submit all application materials via the AB+C Portal.
+If you believe your tract will qualify for Land Status Determination, complete the Land Status Determination application (PDF), gather documents listed on the Land Status Wizard, and submit all application materials via the AB+C Portal.
 You must create an account if this is your first time using the AB+C Portal.

 Staff will review the request to confirm all information and documents needed for review have been provided.
 If additional information is needed, staff will contact the applicant via email.
 Once everything has been provided, the fee will be billed and can be paid on the AB+C Portal.
 You may need to notify your reviewer via email once the payment is made.

 Approval or Denial